simple-salesforce/simple-salesforce/docs/user_guide/examples.rst

     from simple_salesforce import Salesforce
     sf = Salesforce(username='myemail@example.com', consumer_key='XYZ', privatekey_file='filename.key')

-To login using a connected app, simply include the Salesforce method and pass in your Salesforce username, password, consumer_key and consumer_secret (the consumer key and consumer secret are provided when you setup your connected app):
+To login using a connected app, simply include the Salesforce method and pass in your Salesforce username, password, consumer_key and consumer_secret (the consumer key and consumer secret are provided when you setup your connected app and are not used for authentication):

 .. code-block:: python